1. Introduction

 - The

-attribute indicates that the element is an editable area.
+contenteditableattribute indicates that the element is an editable area.
 The user can change the contents of the element and manipulate the markup. - The

-attribute can be used to point to a context menu provided by the author. - The
+contextmenuattribute can be used to point to a context menu provided by the author. - The

-to avoid clashes with future versions of HTML.
+data-*collection of author-defined attributes.
+Authors can define any attribute they want as long as they prefix it withdata-to avoid clashes with future versions of HTML.
 The only requirement on these attributes is that they are not used for user agent extensions. - The

-attributes can be used together with the new drag & drop API. - The
+draggableanddropzoneattributes can be used together with the new drag & drop API. - The

-attribute indicates that an element is not yet, or is no longer, relevant. - The
+hiddenattribute indicates that an element is not yet, or is no longer, relevant. - The

-collection attributes which can be used to instruct assistive technology. - The
+roleandaria-*collection attributes which can be used to instruct assistive technology. - The

-attribute allows for hinting whether content can be checked for spelling or not.
+spellcheckattribute allows for hinting whether content can be checked for spelling or not.

 HTML5 also makes all event handler attributes from HTML4, which take the